GurshanBrar/Javascript-Typing-Test/README.md

 - Save our results in ```localStorage```. ```localStorage``` is a place on a user's browser to store data.
 We can store the results there, and fetch them every time we complete the typing test! [final demo](https://javascript-typing-test-v2.gurshanbrar.repl.co/) and [source code](https://repl.it/@GurshanBrar/Javascript-Typing-Test-v2#script.js).
 - Add a nice little navbar.
 We can add a navbar that links to your github and has a link to Hackclub.
 Just make sure to read the comment inside the HTML file. [final demo](https://javascript-typing-test-v3.gurshanbrar.repl.co/) and [source code](https://repl.it/@GurshanBrar/Javascript-Typing-Test-v3#index.html).

+A version with all of these features is [here](javascript-typing-test.netlify.app)

 If you have any questions, you can ping me on slack(@Gurshan) or [my github](https://github.com/gurshanbrar).